elsaVelazquez/airline_tweets_nlp/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # Airline Tweet Sentiment Analysis and Classification (NLP)
-This project uses a combination of supervised and unsupervised models in order to predict tweet sentiment.
+This project uses a combination of supervised and rules-based models in order to predict tweet sentiment.
 For the purposes of this project, sentiment is classified as either `positive`, `negative`, or `neutral`.

 Throughout this document, we will refer to two things found commonly in social media text data, `tags` and `hashtags`.